 We all know that dermaplaning is a great procedure to help you achieve smoother and brighter skin.
-The very sharp, medical-grade scalpel removes the peach fuzz making the skin look even better.
+The very sharp, medical-grade scalpel removes the peach fuzz and exfoliates the skin.
+Beautiful!

 However, that isn’t a permanent result.
 The hair will eventually grow back.